d-kleine/custexp_challenge/README.md

 To replicate the model training and make predictions, follow these steps:

-1. Clone this repository to your local machine.
-2. Install the required dependencies as mentioned in *requirements.txt*.
-3. Open the Jupyter Notebook *gender_prediction.ipynb*.
+1. Open the Jupyter Notebook *gender_prediction.ipynb*.
-4. Execute the notebook cells sequentially to perform data preprocessing, train the model, and make predictions on the test data.
+2. Execute the notebook cells sequentially to perform data preprocessing, train the model, and make predictions on the test data.
-5. The predictions for the test dataset will be stored in a file named *predictions.csv*.
+3. The predictions for the test dataset will be stored in a file named *test_pred.csv*.

 ## Conclusion

-With this gender prediction model, the Fashion Shop owner can predicted gender of the customers, providing them with a personalized and enjoyable shopping experience.
+With this gender prediction model, the Fashion Shop owner can predict the gender of the customers, providing them with a personalized and enjoyable shopping experience.